Employers

 • hire a contractor or temporary worker

-• they’re being employed temporarily to replace someone on parental leave, and the person on leave may return to work early — if this happens, you will need to give them the notice period stated in their employment agreement.
+• hire a temporary employee on a fixed-term agreement.
+If you do this, their must say that they’re being employed temporarily to replace someone on parental leave, and the person on leave may return to work early — if this happens, you must give them the notice period stated in their employment agreement.

 Types of worker